asicoderOfficial/k8sUpdater/README.md

 It is important to note that, for DockerHub images, this will work also for the ones whose tag contains an operating system, such as 3.2.1-alpine.
 It would find all the corresponding <em>-alpine</em> images, extract the version numbers and compare.

-2.3. <em>LATEST_PREFERENCE</em>
+2.3. <em>LATEST_PREFERENCE</em>:

 **COMPULSORY**

 There is a special case with latest tag.
 If the current version is latest, and another latest is found to be newer, the user must specify if updating automatically or notifying.
 The possible values are the following:
 * "true": Update automatically.
 * "false": Notify that there's a newer latest.

 2.4.
-Gitlab credentials.
+Gitlab credentials:

 Optional.

 Only needed if a Gitlab container registry of a repository is needed to be tracked for a deployment.
 * <em>GITLAB_BASE_URL</em>: The URL where all projects of your organization can be found.
 * <em>GITLAB_TOKEN</em>: Personal access token, [see here](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html).
 * <em>GITLAB_PROJECT_ID</em>: The numeric ID of the repository that contains the container registry.

 2.5.
-E-mail logging credentials
+E-mail logging credentials:

 Optional.

 Required if the logs want to be sent by e-mail.
 * <em>EMAIL_HOST</em>: The service that lets you send and receive e-mail across networks.
 * <em>EMAIL_PASSWORD</em>: The password of sender.